 Deep breathing is another great way to use your breath to slow down when you find yourself feeling rushed, busy or overwhelmed.

-Try taking 3 deep breaths, inhaling through your nose and exhaling through your mouth to help release some of the stress and busyness so you can find more calmness and slow down.
+Try taking 3 deep breaths, inhaling through your nose and exhaling through your mouth to help release some of the stress and busyness.
+And help you find a calmer, slower pace to carry with you during the rest of your day.

 5. Savour your coffee or tea